 - USCG Licensed Captain

-Welcome aboard for your aquatic adventure to watch for and observe the beauty of our dolphins, marine, and wildlife.
+Welcome aboard for your scenic bay and dolphin cruise on Pensacola Beach to watch for and observe the beauty of our dolphins, marine, and wildlife.
 As we venture out, your Captain will provide you with some fascinating and fun facts about these graceful creatures as well as other animals and historical sites.
-Please arrive a minimum of thirty (30) minutes prior to your departure.
+DON’T MISS THE BOAT!
 We will not delay our departure time for guests that are running late.
+Speaking of late, don’t wait and be too late to reserve a tour during your stay.

 Dolphins sleep with only half of their brain at a time.
 They close one eye, which allows the